Home Contact Sitemap login Checkout

 1/2 cup (121 g) ice cold water

-Ingredients for Filling:
+Filling:

-stone fruit jam (or any jam of your liking)
+Stone fruit jam (or any jam of your liking)

-Ingredients for Icing:
+Icing:

 1/2 cup icing (powdered) sugar